Contents

 2. First Time Resolution (FTR)

 FTR is a prime parameter for measuring the efficiency of the support staff.
-A high FTR rate denotes that a lot of customer queries get resolved in the first call.
-This is a positive sign for a business because even if the average time spent on a call is higher, it reduces the probability of a customer calling support team repeatedly with the same problem.
+A high FTR rate denotes that a lot of customer queries get resolved in the first call, highlighting the effectiveness of the call management software.
+This is a positive sign for a business because even if the average time spent on a call is higher, it reduces the probability of a customer calling the support team repeatedly with the same problem.

 3. Customer satisfaction score